Conanicut Friends Meeting

 The meetinghouse was listed on the National Register of Historic Places in 1972, and in 1976-1977, with matching funds from the Rhode Island Preservation Society, the Conanicut Meeting repaired the building.
 Further restoration was completed in 1997 with a grant from the Champlin Foundations.
 In September that year, title to the meetinghouse was transferred to the Jamestown Historical Society, with the provision that the meetinghouse would be open to the Conanicut Meeting for worship during the summers.

-The public is always welcomed to attend and the building can be opened with advance request to the Jamestown Historical Society.
+The public is always welcome to attend and the building can be opened with advance request to the Jamestown Historical Society.

 Feel free to walk the grounds unless a meeting for worship is in session.

 The Meetinghouse will be open to the public for tours on Windmill Day, July 22, 2023, from 10 am to 2 pm.
 It may be open by appointment at other times.
 Just send an email to info@

 The Monthly Meeting in Newport agrees that a new Quaker meetinghouse is needed since the old one has been destroyed during the British occupation.
 The Conanicut Friends promise to raise the money for material and to do the labor themselves.
 The building is built the following year.